 - Efficient supply chains: Best suited to businesses prioritizing end-to-end order fulfillment in especially competitive markets.This requires robust inventory management and optimization of resources in order to reduce costs along the supply chain.

-- Continuous flow supply chains: best for businesses looking to meet continually high demand.
+- Continuous flow supply chains: Best for businesses looking to meet continually high demand.
 This model is designed to ensure continued, scheduled delivery of goods, and is typically suited to established brands with stable demand patterns.
 One of the most traditional supply chain models, it’s ideal for commodity manufacturing.

 These models can be grouped into two general categories: those orientated towards responsiveness (agile, custom-configured and flexible supply chains) and those orientated towards efficiency (efficient, fast and continuous flow supply chains).